 Recently, I purchased Apple TV.
 I love the fact that it's compatible with all of my electronic devices, plus I get easy access to movies and recently aired television shows; among other things.

-Mark my words and keep your eye on the future.
-Soon cable will be equivalent to landline phones–obsolete!
+Cable is overrated.
+Keep your eye on the future.
+Soon cable television will be equivalent to a landline phone–obsolete in most households!

 JUST BECAUSE YOUR FRIENDS CAN, DOESN'T MEAN YOU CAN